AmeriQua: Background and writing

-Robert (Bobby) Kennedy III began writing at a young age, winning an award for a screenplay for a film noir in high school: "I was kind of hooked at that point."
+Robert F. Kennedy III began writing at a young age, winning an award for a screenplay for a film noir in high school: "I was kind of hooked at that point."
 AmeriQua is the first film derived from a screenplay by Kennedy.
 It is loosely autobiographical, based on his experiences as a "broke student" in Italy, working various jobs like waiting tables or tending bar to support himself during his study abroad in Bologna in 2005, where he met the "stock of wild characters" who populate the film, and where he "found himself in weird situations."
 After graduating from Brown University, Kennedy started writing down "ideas, little scenes, bits of dialogue," inspired by living in "this classic dirty student apartment in Italy, with a really intense group of characters coming in and out all the time."
 He worked briefly for a political website and hosted a fundraiser for President Obama in 2008, but he considered himself first and foremost a writer, writing up to eight hours per day.